fleetdm/fleet/articles/fleet-4.21.0.md

 Orbit regularly checks flags from Fleet according to the `distributed_interval` setting.
 This includes seeing if hosts belong to any teams.
 If a host is on one or more teams, Orbit will apply the relevant team flags.
 Otherise, it applies the global flag set.

-Team flag sets override global flag sets.
-The system does not merge team and global options, as was the case in the previous version of Fleet.
-The `overrides` setting does not accommodate `command_line_flags`.
+Fleet Premium users can specify unique flags for each team.
+A team's flags override all flags set at the global level.
+Fleet does not merge the two sets of flags.

 ## View team and global policy compliance
 **Availaible in Fleet Premium**